scality/metalk8s/docs/operation/troubleshooting/general_kubernetes_resource_errors.rst

       NAME               READY   UP-TO-DATE   AVAILABLE   AGE
       storage-operator   1/1     1            1           4d22h

-Access to MetalK8s GUI fails with "undefined backend"
+Access to MetalK8s GUI Fails With "undefined backend"
 -----------------------------------------------------

 If you encounter an "undefined backend" error while using the MetalK8s GUI, perform the following checks:

 #.
-Check that the Ingress pods are running.
+Check that the ingress pods are running.

    .. code-block:: shell